 Reduce the lime juice to 4 tablespoon or increase the maple syrup to 1.5 teaspoon for balance.

-A homemade dressing with red wine vinegar is traditional, but you can also use Italian dressing, balsamic vinegar, or a light Italian salad dressing for a different flavor.
+A homemade dressing with red wine vinegar is traditional, but you can also use white wine vinegar or a light Italian salad dressing for a different flavor.

 Not suggested, as freezing changes the texture of the tomatoes and avocados, making them mushy.